SNAP Benefits in Kentucky: How to Apply and Qualify

 SHARE

 The Supplemental Nutrition Assistance Program, or SNAP, provides monthly funds for groceries.
-If you have a low income, these benefits can help you and your family afford healthy food.
+If you're a low-income individual or family in Kentucky, this program can help you buy healthy food.

 SNAP Income Limits and Benefit Amounts in Kentucky